Get Started as a Developer

 Once you've installed the packages, reference them in your application or site.

-Replace the path/to
+- Replace the

-with the actual path to the installed files.
-Many modern build tools allow you to link to or reference files directly from node_modules
+tag, so the DOM is fully loaded before NYSDS initializes. - Many modern build tools allow you to reference files directly from

 Copying Assets (Alternative Step)